-Step 1: If you are unsure whether you meet the relevant criteria to make a claim upon the VPF, contact our us on 1300 55 81 81, 9 am to 5 pm Monday to Friday (except public holidays).
-Calling us costs the same as a local call.
-Additional charges may apply if you are calling from overseas, on a mobile or payphone.
+Step 1: If you are unsure whether you meet the relevant criteria to make a claim upon the VPF, contact us on our Online enquiry form.
+Unfortunately our phone lines are currently not open.
 We provide advice on real estate matters, dispute resolution services, and complaints.
 We also advise estate agents and agents’ representatives on their obligations to buyers, sellers or landlords.

 Step 2: Complete the relevant form:

 - Claim for compensation against real estate agent - vendors

 - Claim for compensation against real estate agent - purchasers

 - Claim for compensation against real estate agent - rental properties (landlords and tenants)

 Step 3: Check that you have attached all the required supporting documents, then lodge the form as per instructions on the form.